 The Turnaround, Restructuring, and Distressed Investing Industry Hall of Fame was created in 2008 during TMA’s 20th anniversary year to honor those whose outstanding individual contributions have made a lasting positive impact on an industry dedicated to stabilizing underperforming companies, rebuilding corporate value, and retaining jobs.
-In 2018, TMA will celebrated its 30th anniversary by honoring its third class of Hall of Fame inductees.
+In 2018, TMA celebrated its 30th anniversary by honoring its third class of Hall of Fame inductees.

 2013 Turnaround, Restructuring, and Distressed Investing Industry Hall of Fame Class

 TMA inducted 10 icons into the Hall of Fame at The TMA Annual on October 4 in Washington, D.C.

 “I have known and worked with Tim for over twenty years.
 He is one of those bankers who has the unique ability to manage multiple parties with conflicting interests towards a consensual resolution.
 There are none better.” --Steven M. Zelin, The Blackstone Group